Stephens City, Virginia: Transportation

 Historic U.S. Route 11 (Main Street) traverses Stephens City proper, while Interstate 81 is located immediately east of the town line.
 Stephens City serves as the western terminus of State Route 277 (Fairfax Street), which begins at U.S. Route 11 and ends only 4.72 mi away in Double Tollgate, Clarke County, Virginia, at U.S. Routes 340 and 522.
 In addition to Main Street, the major north–south streets in town are Barley Drive, German Street, and Mulberry Street.
 The major streets running east–west other than Fairfax Street are Locust Street, School Street, and Short Street/Steele Court.

-Plans are in place to move State Route 277 to near the Family Drive-In Theatre, 0.50 mi south of its current western terminus with US Route 11, with the eastern terminus remaining at its current location.
+Plans are in place to move State Route 277 to near the Historic Route 11 Drive-In Theatre, 0.50 mi south of its current western terminus with US Route 11, with the eastern terminus remaining at its current location.
 The planned construction will also move the I-81 interchange at Stephens City, where there are a number of service stations and fast food restaurants, south of the town limits to alleviate congestion on the current Route 277 bridge, which will remain after construction is completed.
 Planners expect expansion of Stephens City to the south.

 There are no public transportation options in Stephens City, but officials plan to create a system of bicycle trails and sidewalks, including a connection to Sherando Park and other areas east of Interstate 81.
 The nearest train station is the Martinsburg station in Martinsburg, West Virginia, which is serviced by Amtrak intercity rail and Marc commuter rail.
 Winchester Regional Airport is mostly used for general aviation.
 The nearest major airport is Dulles International Airport, approximately one hour east of Stephens City.